 Eumelanin is black in default, but it also produces certain diluted colors due to the genes inherited by the dog.
 This pigment is also the one responsible for the pup’s eyes and nose colors.

-For a breeder to produce a certain Goldendoodle color, he should have the parents undergo DNA testing to determine whether they can produce the color he desires.
+For a breeder to produce a certain Goldendoodle color, the parents must undergo DNA testing to determine whether they can produce the desired color for the litter.

 The Effect of Coat Color on Goldendoodle’s Health and Behavior

 As of today, there are no studies or investigations that can prove the relationship of a Goldendoodle’s color to its behavior.
-All we have are myths which only aim to taint the reputation of some varieties.
+There are some myths that aim to taint the reputation of some varieties but have no scientific basis.

-For instance, the assumption that black Goldendoodles are aggressive simply because they are black-colored.
+For instance, the assumption that black Goldendoodles are aggressive simply because they are black colored.
+Make sure to look for pertinent data first before becoming influenced by mere opinions on the color and the breed of dogs.

-Merles are also observed to be predisposed to deafness, blindness, skin sensitivity, and skin cancer.
+Merles are also observed to be predisposed to deafness, blindness, skin sensitivity, and skin cancer, especially when the two parents used to breed the puppy both carry the merle gene.
 These are extreme issues, so you better consider this in buying your pet.

 Do Goldendoodle Puppies Change Color as They Grow?